graphql-kit/graphql-faker/Customization.md

 # Customization

-Pass a config object as the second argument to `fakeSchema` to customize how the fake schema is generated.
-See below for details on various config options.
+Pass a `config` object as the second argument to `fakeSchema` to customize how the fake schema is generated.
+See below for details on all the configuration options available.

 ```js
 const config = {